Molecular model of immunoglobulin

 Research Areas

 The skin is a protective barrier between “human” and “environment” and consists of a physical, chemical and microbial part which are closely connected.
 In line, skin diseases as atopic eczema (atopic dermatitis, AD) are often associated with a dysbiosis in the skin microbiome.
 The interest of the group is to further investigate the role of the skin microbiome and its metabolites in the context of atopic diseases, addressing several questions.
 Do environmental factors influence the skin microbiome?
 Is it possible to actively change it - and if yes, does it have a positive influence on the skin?
-Additionally, the group is looking for biomarkers for disease status and prediction of disease progression.
+Additionally, the group is looking for biomarkers for disease status and the prediction of disease progression.

-Concluding, the aim of the group is to go one step further in the understanding the host-microbe-environment interaction to pave the way towards personalized medicine.
+Concluding, the aim of the group is to go one step further in understanding the host-microbe-environment interaction to pave the way towards personalized medicine.

 Fields of Work and Expertise